Zeethx/SecretNotes/README.md

 Please ensure your code adheres to our coding standards and includes appropriate tests.
 For major changes, please open an issue first to discuss what you would like to change.

 Don't forget to update the documentation as necessary.
-Thank you for helping improve feedbacks.me!
+Thank you for helping improve SecretNotes!

 ## License

-feedbacks.me is licensed under the MIT License.
+SecretNotes is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.